NewswireNGR

 NewsWireNGR is an independent newsroom that reports underreported or mostly ignored stories by mainstream media organisations in Nigeria and Africa.
-The all women led newsroom was founded in 2013, the remote team, drives conversational Journalism that leads to and not limited to high level policy actions by government but influences change and drives social movements in the country.
+The all women led newsroom was founded in 2013, the remote team, drives conversational journalism that leads to and not limited to high level policy actions by government but influences change and drives social movements in the country.

-Audience Reach & Impact
+Audience reach and impact

-NewsWireNGR journalism has prompted investigations into misconduct at the Abuja Environmental and Protection Board, Shrinking Civic and Media spaces in Nigeria, the Nigerian Railway Cooperation, the Nigerian Ministry of humanitarian affairs and its disbursements of COVID-19 intervention funds to mention a few, leading to changes in government policies across the country.
+NewsWireNGR journalism has prompted investigations into misconduct at the Abuja Environmental and Protection Board, shrinking civic and media spaces in Nigeria, the Nigerian Railway Corporation, the Nigerian Ministry of Humanitarian Affairs and its disbursements of COVID-19 intervention funds to mention a few, leading to changes in government policies across the country.